Mukai models and Borcherds products: Universal surface over the period domain

 (2) The reflection with respect to a $(-2)$-vector $\delta\in {\Lg}$ acts trivially on the total space $\pi^{-1}(\delta^{\perp}\cap{\Dg})$ over $\delta^{\perp}\cap{\Dg}$.
 When $g\geq3$, every fixed divisor of the ${\OLg}$-action on ${\Xg}$ is of this form.
 When $g=2$, we have an additional fixed divisor formed by the ramification curves of the double planes. \end{proposition}

-This equivariant extension will be the basis of understanding the connection of modular forms and the geometry of universal family.
-The proof of Proposition \ref{prop:extend family} occupies \S \ref{ssec: extend family} and \S \ref{ssec: OLg-action}, based on the polarized Burns-Rapoport period domain (\S \ref{ssec:BR domain}).
-In \S \ref{ssec: Fgn} we take the $n$-fold fiber product ${\Xgn}$ of ${\Xg}\to{\Dg}$ and its quotient ${\Fgn}={\OLg}\backslash{\Xgn}$.
-This is an analytic construction of the moduli space of $n$-pointed $K3$ surfaces of genus $g$ with at worst rational double points.
+In \S \ref{ssec: Fgn} we take the $n$-fold fiber product ${\Xgn}$ of ${\Xg}\to{\Dg}$ and the quotient ${\Fgn}={\OLg}\backslash{\Xgn}$.
+This is an analytic construction of the moduli space of $n$-pointed $K3$ surfaces of genus $g$ with at worst rational double points, and will be a basis of the connection with modular forms.